eclipse-emfcloud/emfcloud/codestyle/README.md

 The `eclipse` directory contains the EMF.cloud settings for formatting and clean-up of Java code as well as code templates.
 You can use these settings on a per-project basis by simply copying the `.settings` directory into your Eclipse project.

 Alternatively, these settings can also be configured globally.
-This can be done in the preferences ( Window -> Preferences -> Java -> Code Style) by creating a new Profile and import the settings from the corresponding .xml file of the `eclipse` directory.
+This can be done in the preferences (Window > Preferences > Java > Code Style) by creating a new profile and import the settings from the corresponding .xml file of the `eclipse` directory.

 ### Usage in alternative IDEs

-The Code style settings are intended for usage in the Eclipse IDE, however, some alternative IDEs provide support to import Eclipse-specific code formatter settings.
+The code style settings are intended for usage in the Eclipse IDE, however, some alternative IDEs provide support to import Eclipse-specific code formatter settings.

 If you want to use them in IntelliJ Idea you can follow the instructions in [this blog post](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/).